Do I Need a Texas Criminal Defense Attorney?

 It is also important to hire someone you can trust.
 You are going to have to share personal information with your attorney, so it is essential to feel comfortable opening up to him or her. (“Is Everything I Tell My Criminal Defense Lawyer Confidential?”)

-If a lawyer failed to impress you and gain your trust during your free initial consultation, you might want to consider finding another one.
+If a lawyer fails to impress you and gain your trust during your free initial consultation, consider finding another one.

 Dedicated